The Latest: Oklahoma new virus cases top 1,000 for third day

 HERE’S WHAT ELSE IS HAPPENING:

-OLYMPIA, Wash. - Washington state’s top epidemiologist is recommending that everyone wear a mask or face covering in crowded indoor places due to the rise of the COVID-19 delta variant - even if they have been vaccinated.
+SEATTLE - The top public health official in Washington state’s most populous county is asking everyone to wear masks in indoor public spaces because of the rise of the COVID-19 delta variant — even if they have been vaccinated.

-Dr. Scott Lindquist said Friday the state is seeing a “fifth wave” of the new coronavirus that is sending more people to the hospital.
-The state saw 2,572 new cases reported for Wednesday, July 21, compared to 750 seven days earlier.

-The state Department of Health reports that about 350 people statewide are hospitalized with COVID-19, which is roughly half the figure for earlier waves of the pandemic.
-Washington state’s population is about 7.65 million.
+Dr. Jeff Duchin, health officer at Public Health – Seattle & King County, made the recommendation Friday.

+Washington state’s top epidemiologist, Dr. Scott Lindquist, is urging people to use common sense and to try to not be in places with poor ventilation but is not issuing a state mask recommendation for vaccinated people.

 WASHINGTON — White House press secretary Jen Psaki says the United States has shipped 22 million doses of the coronavirus vaccine to other countries this week.

-Note: This item has been updated to CORRECT that Washington state officials are not recommending vaccinated people wear masks indoors but are leaving such decisions to county officials.
-It also removes inaccurate figures about weekly case counts in Washington.